HearTao/ts-creator/README.md

 # ts-creator [WIP]

-A code generator to generate TypeScript code generator
+A code generator to generate TypeScript code generator from TypeScript code